Benny-17/aws-production-vpc/setup-instructions/vpc-setup.md

-📂 setup-instructions/
+📂 setup-instructions

-1️⃣ vpc-setup.md → VPC, Subnets & Routing Setup
+vpc-setup.md → VPC, Subnets & Routing Setup

 What to include:

 Create a VPC (CIDR: 10.0.0.0/16)